gramener/gramex/gramex/apps/guide/datahandler/README.md

             ...
             default: {format: html}     # Change default to HTML

 In this example, the format is always CSV.
-The filename will be `test.csv`.
+The file will be downloaded as `test.csv`.

     :::yaml
         kwargs:                         # Add this entry under the handler kwargs: